-An in series example is where Calculon is showing the clip to a new episode of his show where he does a Big "NO!".
+Futurama: An In-Universe example is where Calculon is showing the clip to a new episode of his show where he does a Big "NO!".
 He informs the talk show host he was actually supposed to say "yes" but kept it in.

-The first episode contains the line 'Invader's blood marches through my veins - like giant, radioactive rubber pants!'
+The first episode contains the line 'Invader's blood marches through my veins - like giant, radioactive rubber pants!
+The pants command me!
+DO NOT IGNORE MY VEINS!"
 The line was supposed to say 'ants'.
 But it's the kind of show where "pants" actually fits better.

 The Hamstergeddon episode involved Ultra Peepi swaggering down the street, not by intention.
 It came back from animation that way, and Jhonen loved it and had the composer make funk music to go under it.
 "I want to hear Barry White saying 'Ultra Peepi.'"
 Check it out here.